-Lincoln Park site students who would like to obtain this confidential post-exposure evaluation and follow-up from Advocate Illinois Masonic Medical Center may contact DePaul Public Safety, who will facilitate transportation to Advocate Illinois Masonic Medical Center.
-RFUMS site students will be referred to Lake Forest Hospital for follow-up care.
+Students who would like to obtain this confidential post-exposure evaluation and follow-up from Advocate Illinois Masonic Medical Center may contact DePaul Public Safety, who will facilitate transportation to Advocate Illinois Masonic Medical Center.
+RFUMS site students will be referred to Lake Forest Hospital for follow- up care.

-The post exposure evaluations and follow-up, should include at least, the following elements:
+The post exposure evaluations and follow-up should include at least the following elements: